Arna13/sunst0rm-guide/docs/install/DEPENDENCIES.md

 ```

 You should now have a binary named futurerestore.
-We will give this binary execute permissions in case it doesn't have it yet, and then we will move it to a location in our path:
+We will give this binary execute permissions in case it doesn't have it yet, and then we will move it to a location in our $PATH:
 ```
 chmod +x futurerestore
 mv futurerestore /usr/local/bin/